redhat-openstack/website/source/uncategorized/testedsetups.html.md

 *   [ Running an Instance ](Running_an_instance)
 *   [ Creating a Floating IP Range and associating it to your instance ](Floating_IP_range)

+## Workarounds

+When you hit a problem, check out the [Workarounds](Workarounds) page.
+Maybe the problem is already there including a workaround.
+If not, please add it to prevent duplicating effort.